 - Hotels - 2 + 1 nights in a modern 4* hotel in Tirana; 2 nights in a 4* hotel by the sea in Saranda; 1 night in Gjirokastra with wonderful panoramic views from the restaurant and bar; 2 nights in a small comfortable hotel in Berat

-- 1 night in Gjirokastra: with wonderful panoramic views from the restaurant and bar.
+- 1 night in Gjirokastra with panoramic views from the restaurant and bar